lilli-mcnally/tie-the-knot/README.md

 Unfortunately this means I cannot fix this bug, but on the luckily the blue colour does go well with my website anyway.

 #### Nav Dropdowns
 I had a similar issue with the Materialize Navigation Dropdown menus.
 I would like it if the dropdown content would render underneath the dropdown trigger.
+However, the [Materialize](https://materializecss.com/) dropdown is set up to automatically add the location of this dropdown content to inline styling using Javascript.
+I tried to override this by changing the `top` but writing this in Javascript didn't affect the inline styling Materialize had added.

 ## Deployment